chadkluck/serverless-deploy-pipeline-atlantis/deploy-pipeline/README-3-CloudFormation-Deploy-Stack.md

 2. Point to the 63K Labs S3 bucket (or your own) through the CloudFormation web console
 3. Use the AWS CLI (Command Line Interface) (Advanced)

-I will cover "Option 1" for the tutorial, however, as you become familiar with CloudFormation you may explore Options 2 and 3 by using the steps outlined under "Edit or Replace" below.
+I will cover "Option 1" for this tutorial, however, as you become familiar with CloudFormation you may explore Options 2 and 3 by using the steps outlined under "Edit or Replace" below.

 ### Upload pipeline-toolchain.yml from Local Machine